 Nursing staff on the Unit are separate from those covering the rest of Nephrology, although the Unit is one of the areas involved as part of the two major nephrology nursing courses in Edinburgh (see below).

 Inpatient beds for general nephrology are located on ward 206 at the Royal Infirmary.
 Patients cared for on these wards include those admitted briefly for investigation or treatment of renal disease, patients with pre-existing renal disease complicated by intercurrent illness, and dialysis patients with problems related or unrelated to their renal failure or dialysis.
 In-patient care is supervised by one of the consultant nephrologists each month, with a middle grade member of staff and two or three other junior doctors.

-ODA, Outpatient dialysis area at the Royal Infirmary – this has 238 stations operating 3 shifts daily 7am – 1 am Mon-Sat, supervised by a staff grade doctor, middle grade doctors in training, and four consultant nephrologists.
+Royal Infirmary Outpatient haemodialysis area at the Royal Infirmary (ODA) – this has 28 stations operating 3 shifts daily 7am – 1 am Mon-Sat, supervised by a permanent staff grade doctor, middle grade doctors in training, and four consultant nephrologists.

 Home haemodialysis remains a very good treatment for those patients who can manage it, but numbers are now low, as most of the patients best suited to it are also suitable for renal transplantation.
 Like home peritoneal dialysis, it is managed through the Community Dialysis Team.

 Satellite haemodialysis units provide outpatient haemodialysis for around half of our patients.
 They are located at

 - Western General Hospital satellite unit – 9 stations operating 3 shifts daily.
 WGH is a major hospital on the other side of Edinburgh.
 Patients are supervised by a consultant nephrologist and by middle grade staff.